ParedesGab/PP5-heritage-housing-issues/README.md

 HYPOTHESIS 1

-+ We hypothesize that a property's size is a key driver of its sale with larger homes generally fetching higher sale prices.
++ We hypothesize that a property's size is a key driver of its sale with larger homes generally fetching higher SalePrices.
-  + Correct: Our house sale price correlation study confirms the hypothesis that larger homes generally fetch higher prices and indicated that the variables (house attributes) 1stFlrSF, GarageArea, GrLivArea, and TotalBsmtSF are the most influential variables in their correlation with SalePrice.
+  + Correct: Our house SalePrice correlation study confirms the hypothesis that larger homes generally fetch higher prices and indicated that the variables (house attributes) 1stFlrSF, GarageArea, GrLivArea, and TotalBsmtSF are the most influential variables in their correlation with SalePrice.

 HYPOTHESIS 2